APlusTeam/ISQA-3420/DFDDictionary.md

 * CPE Info: It is the new version of the XML that holds Common Platform Enumeration information.
 * CPE Information Request: It requests a new version of the XML that holds Common Platform Enumeration information.
 * CPE Information Response: It is the response containing the new version of the XML that holds Common Platform Enumeration information.
-* Project Info Response/Policy Info Request: It sends the information about the open source package, and it requests policy info.
 * Policy Info Response: It is the result of the compliance check performed on the Manage Policy Information process.
 * Policy Info Request: It requests information about the company's policy about open source software.
 * Policy Info Response: It is the the company's policy about open source software.